BurnsCommaLucas/burnscommalucas.github.io/src/assets/posts/testPostPleaseIgnore.md

 - I did something that – intentionally or not — briefly captured the attention of the internet writ large

 ## The How
 The heavy lifting for rendering this blog is done by [ngx-markdown](https://www.npmjs.com/package/ngx-markdown).
-All my posts are written in plain markdown, so I can use regular markdown syntax do do fun things like:
+All my posts are written in plain markdown, so I can use regular markdown syntax do do fun things like:[^1]

-#### Tables!
+##### Tables!
 | Ice Cream Shake Flavor | Goodness |
 | ---------------------: | :------: |
 |             Blackberry | ★★★★★☆☆  |